sixima-electric/sixima/README.md

 ### Q1: Are you trying to eliminate graphical UIs and replace the web with terminal text?

 **Position:** Absolutely not.
-Graphical user interfaces are invaluable for spatial reasoning, visual design, and rapid visual scanning.
+Graphical user interfaces are invaluable for spatial reasoning, visual design, and rapid scanning.
 However, forcing *only* a graphical interface upon everyone excludes those who process information differently.
-We use a deterministic, text-first reference implementation because text is the highest-density, most unambiguous bridge between human and machine comprehension—from which any GUI or audio stream can be accurately derived.
+We use a deterministic, text-first reference implementation because text is the highest-density, most unambiguous bridge between human and machine comprehension—from which any tailored GUI or audio stream can be accurately derived.

 ### Q2: Why rely on standard HTML/CSS instead of custom JSON protocols?

 **Position:** HTML/CSS is already a resilient, battle-tested standard with mature semantic hierarchies (`<main>`, `<nav>`, `<article>`, `<table>`, `<button>`).
-Adding proprietary JSON abstraction layers creates ecosystem lock-in and fractures assistive hardware compatibility.
-By utilizing semantic HTML/CSS properly, we achieve immediate compatibility with every existing browser, assistive reader, and LLM parser out of the box.
+Pure JSON models discard the creator's visual emphasis and design hierarchy, forcing AI models to hallucinate layout priority.
+Furthermore, using standard HTML/CSS preserves native browser accessibility APIs and eliminates the burden of maintaining duplicate API schemas.

 ### Q3: How does this run on existing browsers today?